 You may have also noticed that image search results often have some categorized results now, like this set of results from the top of a search for “horse farm”, broken into “expensive,” “beautiful,” and “luxury.”

 Google seems to have gotten better at understanding images and what they are about.
 One of the inventors listed on the patent describes a lot more information is being collected and understood about pictures in the following document:

 The abstract from that paper in part, tells us:

 We design a model architecture that can be trained under a proxy supervision obtained by combining standard image annotation (from ImageNet) with semantic part-based within-label relations (from WordNet).

 The model itself is designed to model both object image to object label similarities, and object label to object part label similarities in a single joint system.
 Experiments conducted on our combined data and a precisely annotated evaluation set demonstrate the usefulness of our approach.

-We don’t know if this experiment, or something else has lead to the improvement that we see in rich content images chosen for carousels or the knowledge panel or how image are categorized in some images searches.
+We don’t know if this experiment or something else has to lead to the improvement that we see in rich content images chosen for carousels or the knowledge panel or how images are categorized in some images searches.

 SEO Images Optimization

-When we optimize images for SEO, so that they might be found for queries in Google’s image search and to help pages themselves rank well better for queries, there are a number of practices that we followed.
+When we optimize images for SEO so that they might be found for queries in Google’s image search and to help pages themselves rank well better for queries, there are several practices that we followed.
 We:

 1) Try to find meaningful images that are related to the words we are optimizing a page for, in the belief that a picture should say a 1,000 words (if not even more).